(1) See

 USB Is Often Power Only

 USB is widely used as a power source for phones, tablets and other devices.
-This Chromecast streaming stick plugs into the TV's HDMI port but is powered by USB (see
+This Chromecast streaming stick plugs into the TV's HDMI port to transmit the video signal it receives, but its power comes from USB (see

 Chromecast and